Thursday, June 13, 2024

 The story...

 I played the cornet in the band throughout middle school and high school.
 This was the group that I best identified with.
 However, I "pushed back" against the control that was exercised by the band director.
 I refused to participate in any performance challenges during my Junior year.
 I merely picked up my horn case and moved down to the lower seat.
-This only worked out because the best trumpet player also joined me.
+This only worked out because the best trumpet player joined me.
 The director solved the problem by putting us in a trumpet section - we actually played more of the melody together.

 Controlling to the Extreme